 Dorset HealthCare's services include:

-Our community health services include: district nurses, health visitors, school nursing, end of life care, sexual health, safeguarding children, diabetes education, audiology, speech and language therapy, dermatology, podiatry, orthopaedic services, wheelchair services, anti-coagulation services, pulmonary rehab, early discharge stroke services, Parkinsons Care, community oncology and breastfeeding support services.
+Our community health services include: district nurses, health visitors, school nursing, end of life care, sexual health, safeguarding children, diabetes education, audiology, speech and language therapy, dermatology, podiatry, orthopedic services, wheelchair services, anti-coagulation services, pulmonary rehab, early discharge stroke services, Parkinsons Care, community oncology and breastfeeding support services.

 Our annual income is around £253 million.